 The early morning sun and atmospheric mist provided the most beautiful photo opportunities which I happily captured with my trusty iphone.
 For lunch, I visited Wray Castle and devoured home made soup in the castle cafe and after a little more wandering and exploring, I called into The Sizergh Estate for afternoon tea on my way home.

-For nearly 24 hours I did what I truly wanted to do and loved every damn minute.
+For nearly 24 hours I did what I truly wanted to do and loved every minute.
 My heart was happy, my soul was nourished and my sparkle levels topped up…yay!

 Why don’t you go and grab your own little slice of happy?!